How large is the building?

 No, no one was ever turned away.
 There were many people who lived at the museum of the years.
 A local school teacher stayed during the school week and went home on the weekends.
 Before there were cars, it was not as easy to travel distances to work each day.

-How much did it cost to build and what is the cost in today's rate?
+How much did it cost to build and what is the cost at today's rate?

 The Friends Home was completed in November 1905 minus the front porch, for the sum of 10,000 dollars.
 The front porch was added in 1906.
 If it were built today, it would cost 2.6 million dollars to build.